ReToCode/knative-kserve/POC_RAW_DEPLOYMENTS.md

 ### Basic setup

-Install KServe, OSSM and OpenShift Serverless according to the [README](./README.md#installation-with-istio--mesh).
+Install KServe, OSSM and OpenShift Serverless according to the [README](./README.md#installation-with-istio--mesh) and also do [Prerequisites](./README.md#prerequisites-1)

 ### Additional changes